Posted on Leave a comment

 Southern Sudan South Sudan or Both?: A Personal Opinion Article

-A decade past, South Sudan ceased to be part of Sudan; hence, it cannot be referred to as Southern Sudan or Sudan any longer.
-Geographically and politically, it stands as a distinct republic.
+More than a decade ago, South Sudan ceased to be part of Sudan; hence, it cannot be referred to as Southern Sudan or Sudan any longer.
+Geographically and politically, it stands as a distinct republic, the Republic of South Sudan.

 But Does Every South Sudanese Know This Fact?